Thinking beyond borders

 Withholdings from employment income are covered under the Pay-As-You-Earn (PAYE) system.
 If an individual is taxable with respect to employment income, the employer has a PAYE withholding requirement.
 Foreigners who are present in Argentina for less than 6 months are also subject to withholding.
 However, each case should be evaluated in order to determine the applicable withholding regime.

-Every assignee travelling to Argentina to perform tasks different from tourism and pleasure purposes, must request the appropriate category and benefit conferred by the Immigration Office in Argentina or Consular Authority in the Country of residence.
+Every assignee travelling to Argentina to perform tasks different from tourism and pleasure purposes, must request the appropriate category and benefit conferred by the Immigration Office in Argentina or Consular Authority in the country/jurisdiction of residence.

 There are three categories of residences for Argentina: Transitory, temporary and permanent residences.

 Technical residence: This residence type is applied to foreigners who perform technical or professional activities for a short term.
-It can be obtained at the Argentinean Consulate in the country of residence of each foreigner or after the arrival as a tourist.
+It can be obtained at the Argentinean Consulate in the country/jurisdiction of residence of each foreigner or after the arrival as a tourist.

 The Consular request is a 30 days period of time residence, which could be extended upon the Immigration Office’s discretion.
 The local request is for 90 days period of time residence, which could not be extended; it can be requested twice a year only.

 Work residence: This residence type is applied to foreigners who are employed by a local company for a long term.
-The Residence will be valid for one year and it could be extended indefinitely.
+The Residence will be valid for 1 year and it could be extended indefinitely.

 Family reunification temporary residence: This residence type is applied to foreigners who have a relative with temporary residence in Argentina.
 The Residence will be valid for the same period of time of the relative and it could be extended indefinitely.